- Bus tours

 In this lake, you will see some endemic small, blind and albino crabs that live there and that are popularly known as “jameitos.”

 This place would not be quite so magical without the creativity of the great artist César Manrique, who designed an incredible space here that combines art and nature.
 In addition to a lovely artificial pool, it includes an area known as the Tunnel of Atlantis, a spectacular underground concert hall, and a volcano museum.

-We can’t think of a better place to end our Grand Tour of Lanzarote, a full tour through this marvellous island, replete with volcanoes, up to 110 of them, which are the true protagonists of the island and the true creators of unique places that you’ll never forget.
+We can’t think of a better place to end our bus tour in Lanzarote, a full tour through this marvellous island, replete with volcanoes, up to 110 of them, which are the true protagonists of the island and the true creators of unique places that you’ll never forget.